Cal 416 885 3911

 What are the major steps in writing a brand plan?

-• To start, every brand plan must have a vision that acts as the guiding line to chase.
-Make sure you have a sales goal tied to that vision.
+• Every plan must start with a vision that acts as the guiding line to follow.
+Make sure your sales goal is tied to that vision.

-• Second, dig deep into a business review to focus on the strengths ,weaknesses, opportunities and threats.
+• Second, conduct a thorough business review to focus on the strengths, weaknesses, opportunities, and threats.

-• Third, use our Strategic ThinkBox to figure out the key issue questions that are facing the brand.
+• Third, use our Strategic ThinkBox to determine the brand’s key issue questions.
 Then, write strategies that answer the issues.

-• Then, hold a brainstorm with your team on tactical ideas.
-Build plans to help steer the subject matter experts including brand communication, innovation, and sales/retail.
+• Then, hold a brainstorming session with your team on tactical ideas.
+Build plans to help steer the subject matter experts, including brand communication, innovation, and sales/retail.

 • Last but not least, create goals and measure performance.
-The goals should done at the end to make sure you measure the strategies and tactics.
+The goals should be completed at the end to ensure you measure the strategies and tactics.

-The main role of a brand plan presentation is to gain approval of your management team.
-This includes the C-Suite or CEO.
-Importantly, explain how you will you use your resources to drive growth on your brand.
-Essentially, the brand plan becomes the roadmap that everyone on your team will follow and help achieve your brand goals.
-Clearly, an effective brand plan will create the brand vision, purpose, key issues, strategies, and tactics.
-We love our one-page brand plan, and a presentation to support.
+The main role of a brand plan presentation is to gain the approval of your management team, including the C-suite or CEO.
+Importantly, could you explain how you will use your resources to drive the growth of your brand?
+Essentially, it becomes the roadmap everyone on your team will follow to help achieve your brand goals.
+And, it creates the vision, purpose, key issues, strategies, and tactics.
+We love our one-page plan and the presentation that supports it.

 What makes a good brand plan?